 The TFSA is a useful investment tool to avoid paying taxes on investment returns.
-However, depending on how the estate of the account holder is set up, there may be tax implications on income earned on funds in a TFSA after the account holder dies.
+However, depending on how the estate of the account holder is set up, there may be tax implications on income earned on TFSA funds after the account holder dies.

 What happens when a TFSA holder dies?
 Who gets the TFSA assets?
 What are the differences between a standard TFSA beneficiary and a Successor Holder?
 What taxes are payable?

-Depending on the marital status/will/decision of the account holder, there are different options available:
+Depending on the marital status/will/decision of the account holder, there are a few options available:

 Anyone can be designated as a beneficiary to a TFSA after the account holder dies.
 The beneficiary may be a survivor, former spouses, common-law partners, children, friends, etc.